 How to Find Marijuana Stocks to Buy

 But as it stands, it’s difficult to analyze the long-term strength and stability of most marijuana companies.
 After all, they operated on the fringes just a few years ago.
 Various levels of legality also make it difficult to identify trends in a cannabis company’s earnings growth.
+On top of that, there are seemingly constant mergers and acquisitions amongst marijuana companies.

 A company with a lot of cash on hand could be waiting for the right opportunity to expand.
 Thus, earnings growth might appear static.
 However, the company might be planning to use that cash to stake a claim in a new area with less competition.